-Cancellations for GAR CE Courses
+Cancellations for GAR CE Courses (Amended 4-30-2019))

-• Cancellations are not permitted after 4 pm the last business day before the course.
-Any cancellation after 4pm the last business day before the course will result in the assessment of a no show fee to the attendee.
-The no show fee must be paid before the attendee can register for or attend any further continuing education events hosted by GAR.
+- Cancellations are not permitted after 4 pm the day before the course.
+Any cancellation after 4pm the day before the course will result in the assessment of a no show fee to the attendee. - The no show fee must be paid in 30 days.
+If the no show fee is not paid in 30 days, the GAR Board of Directors will determine the appropriate course of action. - The no show fee must be paid before the attendee can register for or attend any further continuing education events hosted by GAR.